raganwald/braythwayt.com/_posts/2016-12-06-alice-and-bob-and-carol-and-david.md

 ### David

+David is last to present.

-David is last, he has become very depressed at how awesome Alice and Bob and Carol seem to be, and given how much more experienced they are, how much smarter they are, and how much more thoroughly they understand development, he's certain that there is nothing he can share that they won't already know.
+He has become very depressed at how awesome Alice and Bob and Carol seem to be.
+Given how much more experienced they are, how much smarter they are, and how much more thoroughly they understand development, David's certain that there is nothing he can share that they won't already know.

 So David procrastinates and procrastinates, until Edwina asks him why he hasn't given a lunch-and-learn.
 He confesses that he doesn't think he knows anything that the others don't already know, and better.
 Edwina listens, then makes a suggestion.